Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Symplectic quantization

 In~\cite{GL2020} we have shown that the \emph{pseudo}-microcanonical partition function for a relativistic scalar field reduced to the Feynman path-integral of the corresponding field theory, after Fourier transforming with respect to the action and integrating over momenta.
-In what follows we are going to do the same for the \emph{pseudo}-microcanonical partition function of Eq.~(\ref{eq:micro-gravity}).
-Since, for the reasons explained above, we cannot expect physical equivalence between the ensemble with fixed action and the corresponding integral transformed one, the procedure presented below can be regarded just as a low energy approximation of the original theory.}
+In what follows we are going to do the same for the \emph{pseudo}-microcanonical partition function of Eq.~(\ref{eq:micro-gravity}).}